This page sets out the requirements for first certification of Class 2 Type 1 diabetics (on insulin).

 Implications of acceptance of meeting the criteria by CASA

-- If applicants meet the above criteria they will be considered by CASA for entry into the protocol cohort on a case by case basis.
+If applicants meet the above criteria, CASA will consider them for entry into the protocol cohort on a case-by-case basis.

-- two recording devices during flight, preferably a Continuous Glucose Monitoring System and a back up glucometer,
+- 2 recording devices during flight, preferably a Continuous Glucose Monitoring System and a back up glucometer

 - amount of rapidly absorbable glucose, in 15 gm portions, appropriate to the planned duration of the flight.

-- The aviator must discuss this protocol with his treating physician and obtain advice as to the best combination of food intake/ medication that will optimise the glycaemic control without adversely affecting safety.
+The aviator must discuss this protocol with his treating physician.
+They must obtain advice as to the best combination of food intake and medication that will optimise the glycaemic control, without adversely affecting safety.

-- Flight should not commence within 90 minutes of the administration of insulin (either short or long acting types), unless an insulin pump is used.
+Flight should not commence within 90 minutes of the administration of insulin (either short or long acting types), unless the aviator uses an insulin pump.

-- If the concentration is more than 15 mmols/l the flight must be cancelled.
+- If the concentration is more than 15 mmols/l the aviator must cancel the flight.

-- 30 minutes into the flight, and at each successive hour of flight, and within one-half hour prior to landing, the aviator must measure his or her blood glucose concentration.
+30 minutes into the flight, at each successive hour of flight and within 30 minutes prior to landing, the aviator must measure their blood glucose concentration.

-- If the concentration is less than 5mmols/l, a 30 gm glucose snack must be ingested, and arrangements be made to land at the nearest suitable airport and may not resume flight until the glucose concentration can be maintained in the 5- 15 mmols/l range.
+- If the concentration is less than 5 mmols/l, they must ingest a 30 gm glucose snack, and arrange land at the nearest suitable airport.
+They may not resume flight until the glucose concentration can be maintained in the 5- 15 mmols/l range.

 - If the concentration is 5-15 mmol/l, no action is required.